dotnet/dotnet-docker/README.aspire-dashboard.md

 You can retrieve a list of all available tags for dotnet/nightly/aspire-dashboard at https://mcr.microsoft.com/v2/dotnet/nightly/aspire-dashboard/tags/list.
 <!--End of generated tags-->

-For tags contained in the old dotnet/core-nightly/aspire-dashboard repository, you can retrieve a list of those tags at https://mcr.microsoft.com/v2/dotnet/core-nightly/aspire-dashboard/tags/list.

 *Tags not listed in the table above are not supported.
 See the [Supported Tags Policy](https://github.com/dotnet/dotnet-docker/blob/main/documentation/supported-tags.md)*

 # Support